Insurance & Payment

 Hospital charges are the amount a hospital bills an insurer for a service.
 For most patients, hospitals are reimbursed at a level well below charges.
 Patients covered by commercial insurance products have negotiated rates with hospitals.
 Patients covered by Medicare or Medicaid programs have hospital reimbursement rates determined by federal and state governments.
 Patients without insurance may also be eligible for discounts under the MN Attorney General Discount Program.

-The prices depicted on Perham Health’s price transparency web page are from the current chargemaster and reflect prices that were in effect as of December 27, 2018.
-Hospital prices are updated annually with the most recent overall price change being implemented on October 1, 2018.
-There could be instances where charges in an individual department or an isolated charge may change during the year and may have been updated since December 27, 2018.
+The prices depicted on Perham Health’s price transparency web page are from the current chargemaster and reflect prices that were in effect as of the new fiscal year, beginning October 1, 2019.
+There could be instances where charges in an individual department or an isolated charge may change during the fiscal year and may have been updated since this document was created.

 Hospital charges may include bundled procedures, personnel, services and supplies.
 An example would be room rates that include the space, equipment, nursing personnel and supplies.